g4stlyx/todoFullStack/README.md

         * run `flutter pub get || flutter run` in terminal

 ## What's next?
-    [ ] backend optimization, todos should be fetched faster [x] database connection with mysql and aws
+    [x] database connection with mysql and aws
     [x] managing users
         [x] users will be able to manage their profiles, some attributes (only pwd actually)